 The Battle of the Yaki

 I am sure most of readers have seen the Sulawesi crested black macaque’s monkey (macaca nigra) selfie.
 This primate is known as Yaki in their motherland, North Sulawesi (Indonesia).
 Currently Yaki’s selfie picture is on its legal battle for the copyright ownership.
 David Slater, a nature photographer, was documenting the monkey’s life and habitat in North Sulawesi when his camera was “stolen” by Yaki.
-This incident brought Slater fame as the Yaki took selfie using his camera that resulting incredible quality of images.
+This incident brought Slater fame as the Yaki took selfie using his camera that resulting the incredible quality of images.
 One of these selfie images now placed in Wikimedia Commons where people can use the images for free without royalty payment.
 A legal battle is still ongoing between Slater and Wikimedia for the copyright status of the image.

 Yaki’s Battle to Survive

 Yaki is a popular animal to hunt when the local fishermen are unable to sail during the rainy season.
 The fishermen have no other options to survive than hunting whatever they can get in the forest to sell in the local markets.
 I have long-term anger towards this situation.
 I don’t blame the hungry fishermen and their families but I do blame the North Sulawesi Governor who was during the campaign had proclaimed to have high interests in protecting and conserving the nature.
-But in practice he’d prefer to sponsor mining industries that contribute nothing to the welfare of majority locals and leaving long-term destruction.
-I wrote an open letter to him last year (in Indonesian language) to remind his campaign promises and to review the environment degradation condition in his province.
+But in practice, he’d prefer to sponsor mining industries that contribute nothing to the welfare of majority locals and leaving long-term destruction.
+I wrote an open letter to him last year (in the Indonesian language) to remind his campaign promises and to review the environment degradation condition in his province.
 It appears a local news media in North Sulawesi agreed with my point of view and it was re-published last month.

 Tangkoko National Park

-Having seen Yaki myself in Tangkoko National Park (North Sulawesi), Yaki was surprisingly having smaller size than what they looked like in the pictures.
+Having seen Yaki myself in Tangkoko National Park (North Sulawesi), Yaki was surprisingly having a smaller size than what they looked like in the pictures.
 Their body length is about 40 cm to 70 cm with weight less than 15 kg.
 Yaki lives in groups with male Yaki as a leader.
 They communicate by displaying their teeth, grunts and smacking their lips.
-Additionally they maintain their relationship by grooming each other.
-Currently there is a project Selamatkan Yaki (Save Yaki) to save the monkey from extinction.
+Additionally, they maintain their relationship by grooming each other.
+Currently, there is a project Selamatkan Yaki (Save Yaki) to save the monkey from extinction.
 The project focuses Tangkoko-Batuangas nature reserve area which is the home of this primate.
 The project also includes the socialization and educative campaign to the locals to avoid selling and consuming Yaki meats.

-Besides Yaki, we also saw Sulawesi Spectral Tarsier, which is considered as the smallest monkey in the world with size of less than 30 cm and weight less than 130 gram.
+Besides Yaki, we also saw Sulawesi Spectral Tarsier, which is considered as the smallest monkey in the world with a size of less than 30 cm and weight less than 130 gram.
 Their looks are pretty much reminding me of the Gremlins.
 They are active at night.